goetzrieger/ansible-labs-summit2020/content/ansible-collections/5-creating-collections/_index.md

 Users can customized the collections path by modifying the `collections_path` key in the `ansible.cfg` file or by setting the environment variable `ANSIBLE_COLLECTIONS_PATHS` with the desired search path.
 {{% /notice %}}

-### Inspecting the contents of the collection
+## Inspecting the structure of a collection

-Collections have a standard structure that can can hold modules, plugins, roles and playbooks.
+Ansible Collections have a standard directory and file structure that can hold modules, plugins, roles and playbooks.

 ```bash
 collection/